esnya/libpqd/README.md

 # libpqd
-Small wrapper of libpq (DerelictPQ).
+Small wrapper of libpq (derelict-pq) for D.